Click below to watch the webinar Tourism Tiger’s Director of Business Development did for Rezdy(opens in a new tab).

 - What you offer

+And as Google is essentially recommending you to people, understand who these people are and what they’re searching for.
 For example, I spoke to a company in Aruba offering horse riding experiences.
-The website carried the text ‘horse riding everywhere’ which is fine if you’re from Australia, New Zealand or UK, for example, because we all know how to ride a horse.
+The website carried the text ‘horse riding everywhere’, which is fine if you’re from Australia, New Zealand, or the UK, for example, because we all know how to ride a horse.
 Our American cousins, bless them, need to know where to sit.
-Check the latest available visitor numbers to Aruba, there are nearly 10x more visitors from the US compared to the rest of the English speaking world.
-So we can guess that these guys would be searching Horse Back riding in Aruba.
+Check out the latest available visitor numbers to Aruba: there are nearly 10x more visitors from the US compared to the rest of the English-speaking world.
+So we can guess that these guys would be searching ‘horseback riding in Aruba’.

-Using a keyword search tool(opens in a new tab), we can see that the search volume for Horse BACK riding is 1300 compared to only 110 for horse riding.
-There is therefore over 10x more value in targeting the US market than the Rest of the English speaking world.
+Using a keyword search tool(opens in a new tab), we can see that the search volume for horseBACK riding is 1300, compared to only 110 for horse riding.
+There is therefore over 10x more value in targeting the US market than the rest of the English-speaking world.
 So they need to rewrite the content of their website to target this market.

 Meta titles.
 Here is an example of a meta title.
 This contains the most important information for Google.

 Find this article useful?
-Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.
+Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from Tourism Tiger and leading industry experts.

-By submitting this form you agree to Tourism Tiger contacting you via email …
+By submitting the form, below you agree to Tourism Tiger contacting you via email.